 Latest updates Covid-19 virus

-In accordance with the Dutch Health Authority protocols, if you have cold or flu-like symptoms please do not attend your appointment or come to the IHCH unless otherwise specified.
-If your symptoms are mild please stay at home and self-isolate until your symptoms have subsided.
+Please remember that if you have cold or flu-like symptoms do not attend your appointment or come to the IHCH unless otherwise specified.
+If your symptoms are mild please stay at home and self-isolate until your symptoms have completely subsided.
 If you are concerned and would like to speak with a doctor about your questions or symptoms, please fill out our COVID-19 call back form.
 We will do our best to call you back within 2-3 hours.

 If your symptoms are getting worse, and you are having shortness of breath, please call our GP center to speak to an assistant directly on 070 306 5111.
 Outside our opening hours contact the SMASH number for the Hague on 070 346 9669.